awsdocs/aws-dynamodb-encryption-docs/doc_source/python.md

 # DynamoDB Encryption Client for Python<a name="python"></a>

 This topic explains how to install and use the DynamoDB Encryption Client for Python\.
-You can find the code in the [aws\-dynamodb\-encryption\-python](https://github.com/awslabs/aws-dynamodb-encryption-python/) repository in GitHub, including complete, test [sample code](https://github.com/awslabs/aws-dynamodb-encryption-python/tree/master/examples/src) to help you get started\.
+You can find the code in the [aws\-dynamodb\-encryption\-python](https://github.com/awslabs/aws-dynamodb-encryption-python/) repository on GitHub, including complete and tested [sample code](https://github.com/awslabs/aws-dynamodb-encryption-python/tree/master/examples/src) to help you get started\.

 **Topics**
 + [Prerequisites](#python-prerequisites)